ossf/allstar/manual-install.md

      optOut: false
    action: issue
    ```

-## More Options
+Allstar is now configured on your repository!
 See [Policies](README.md#policies) for more details on all the additional configuration
 options available for each policy.

-## Example Config Repository

-See [this repo](https://github.com/GoogleContainerTools/.allstar) as an example
-of Allstar config being used.